72 Electric Hours in Bamako

 Hippodrome quarter (Hotel Azalai Salam)

-Walking distance to river pier and live-music clubs; rooms face the pool, not traffic
+Walking distance to river pier and live-music clubs.
+Rooms face the pool, not traffic

-Crafts, Cliffs & All-Night Kora
+See all Bamako accommodation options →Crafts, Cliffs & All-Night Kora

 Where to Stay Tonight